 I’m sure there have been times when you’ve dreaded doing something and it’s actually not been that bad.
 Sorority recruitment in college was definitely one of those things for me.
 After worrying for weeks because I hated the idea of non-stop chatter for three days, I realize that it taught me to be patient, keep a conversation going, and how to smile even when I didn’t want to.

-Only when the dreaded thing is over do I realize how silly I was being.
-Work events actually end up being fun despite the stress, and dare I say I actually enjoy giving presentations (who am I?)
+Only when the dreaded thing is over can I realize how silly I was being.
+Work events actually end up being fun despite the stress and dare I say I actually enjoy giving presentations (who am I?)